BOARD & STAFF

 Katherine Fortunato - Administrative Assistant

-Ms. Fortunato works as a freelancer in the tri-state area, and since moving to the city has performed and collaborated with Sandbox Percussion, Linda May Han Oh, Noah K, Mark DeChiazza, and Excelsis Percussion.
-She has performed with Musica Viva NY, the New England Symphonic Ensemble, and Music in the Somerset Hills, and last spring, Ms. Fortunato worked as the percussionist on the premiere of Noah K’s opera, Salvation, directed by Mark DeChiazza.
-In August of 2023, Ms. Fortunato performed the U.S. premiere of Linda May Han Oh’s Ephemeral Echoes at The Stone with Fabian Almazán, Eric Doob, Terry Sweeney, and Victor Caccese.
-An advocate for new music, Ms. Fortunato is a founding member of Big Lemon Collective, a New York City-based ensemble of performers and composers devoted to bringing to life new works and bridging the gap between musician and audience through conversation and education.
+Ms. Fortunato works as a freelancer in the tri-state area, and since moving to the city has performed and collaborated with Sandbox Percussion, Linda May Han Oh, Noah K, Mark DeChiazza, Excelsis Percussion, and Noise Catalogue.
+She performs regularly with Musica Viva NY, the New England Symphonic Ensemble, and Music in the Somerset Hills.
+In the spring of 2023, Ms. Fortunato made her debut in the New York opera scene as the percussionist on the world premiere of Noah K’s opera, Salvation, directed by Mark DeChiazza.
+This spring, she joined Heartbeat Opera as the percussionist on the world premiere of Daniel Schlosberg’s THE EXTINCTIONIST.